DNishanth/MultiLine-Text-Selection/README.md

 - This extension is intended to be used on text.
 Selections on non-text areas such as hyperlinks will fail.

 ### Issues
-- Toggling copy options will sometimes not take effect.
-Toggling again will fix this.
+- Selections which only partially contain formatted text will fail.
 - Selecting text will rarely remove spaces between words.
 - Selections are rarely not cleared after clicking.
 Refresh the page if this happens.